-Gold - Trend Reversal More And More Likely
+Gold: Trend Reversal More And More Likely

 Gold has achieved another higher high at US$1,747.

-Reversal signals appear on the daily and weekly chart.
+Reversal signals appear on the daily and weekly charts.

 Sentiment shows way too much optimism.